PedroMagar/MISA-O/README.md

   - 0: Default behaviour.
   - 1: Inverse Logic behaviour (AND became NAND).
 - RR (Rotate Register): It will treat Rd (Operand) as a single register and shift rotate it by "Operation mode" size.
+- RS/RA: It will treat RS/RA as a stack and rotate it *(currently looks like a swap, but later on if more register where added it will truly rotate)*.
+- JAL/JMP: All jumps will be based on register addr0, but linking would be saved on addr1

 ## Instructions
 The following table lists the architecture current instructions.